Kartify-Team/Kartify/README.md

 ### Questions & Answers
 _Developed by [Elaine Wong](https://github.com/lainermeister)_

-Thw Questions & Answers are rendered for specific products based on an external API GET request.
+The Questions & Answers are rendered for specific products based on an external API GET request.

 The first two questions & answers are displayed (sorted with Seller on top, then by helpfulness).
 Lazy loading functionality allows for "infinite scrolling" until a user gets to the end of the question list.